dcmid/example_ruckus_project/README.md

 Changes made to the block design in the GUI exist only in the _build_ directory and **must** be exported to _common/bd/design1.tcl_ in order to be captured.
 The _build_ directory is not tracked by git and may be overwritten the next time Ruckus is called.

 ## ruckus.tcl
 These scripts are used to import sources using the procedures defined by Ruckus.
-Some of the most important procedures are documented below.
+Some procedures provided by Ruckus for use in this script are documented below.

+Note that this script is execured in Vivado with the project opened.
+As such, any valid Vivado TCL commands can be inserted into the script to achieve custom functionality.

+### loadRuckusTcl
+This script calls another ruckus.tcl script.
+It can be used to build a heirarchy of ruckus.tcl scripts, each importing different sources.
+For example, `targets/<target>/ruckus.tcl` could load all target-specific sources and then call `common/ruckus.tcl`, which would then either import all common sources itself or call more ruckus.tcl scripts in subdirectories.

+loadRuckusTcl takes one argument, the path to the directory in which the ruckus.tcl script to be sourced resides.

+**Example call:** `loadRuckusTcl $::env(TOP_DIR)/common`

 ### loadSource
 This procedure is used to load HDL sources into the project.